-- After-tax, WL returns are better than bond returns.
+- After-tax, whole life insurance returns are better than bond returns.
 Misleading at best, but generally just false.

-Some financial advisors think there are some situations where very high earning doctors can benefit from investing in a VUL instead of a taxable account.
+Some financial advisors think there are some situations where very high-earning doctors can benefit from investing in a variable universal life (VUL) policy instead of a taxable account.
 The basic idea is that the insurance costs will be lower than the tax costs in the long run.
-This could work out well for you if all or most of the following is true:
+Whole life insurance may be a good idea for you if all or most of the following are true:

 - You’re in the highest tax bracket now

 - You'll be in the highest tax bracket in retirement